bouncify/WebPackMvc5Starter/WebPackMvc5Starter/readme.md

 ﻿# Webpack MVC5 Starter

-This project is the base starter for webpack configured to run with:
+This project is the base starter MVC project with asp.net configured with webpack 4

 * jquery
 * bootstrap (imported from the TS file through LESS)
 * typescript

 The site loads the basic asp.net starter pages

+* client side nuget packges and microsoft bundle have been removed as they are no longer needed with webpack

 ## 3 npm script commands